gendx/paralight/README.md

 Note that the [`GenericThreadPool`](iter::GenericThreadPool) trait is marked as `unsafe` due to the requirements that your implementation must uphold.

+If you don't need the default [`ThreadPool`](ThreadPool) implementation, you can disable the `default-thread-pool` feature of Paralight and still benefit from all the iterator API.

 ### Rayon thread pools

 For convenience, the [`RayonThreadPool`](RayonThreadPool) wrapper around